 This research success motivated the founding of AST, with the desire to deliver to clinicians the advanced, quantitative tools for detecting changes in functional vision.
 With the goal of commercialization, I was grateful to have Ed Sanchez and Manuel Wille, formerly of Nik Software and Google, join our founding team.
 Their experience in developing and commercializing award-winning software provided the perfect complement to the technical expertise in the experimental, computational, and statistical methods of basic and clinical vision science.

-The AST Manifold Platform with the qCSF algorithm is a medical technology that represents the foundation of our company.
+The Manifold® with the qCSF algorithm is a medical technology that represents the foundation of our company.
 It is exciting to see our research translated into a product.
 We have applied our testing to measure contrast sensitivity deficits in low vision, age-related macular degeneration, retinitis pigmentosa, glaucoma, multiple sclerosis, amblyopia, congenital and adult cataract, and Fabry’s disease.
 The same tools have been applied to evaluate how contrast sensitivity relates to operational performance in the duties of Air Force flightcrew.